neicnordic/neic.no/_affiliates/affiliate-B2share.md

 ## B2Share Nordic

 ### Purpose
-B2Share is a service developed by EUDAT for researchers who want to long-term store and share research data.
+The B2Share Nordic project's aim was to engage Nordic research communities to customize the B2Share file sharing service to best suit the need of Nordic research communities.
+The B2Share service, developed by [EUDAT](http://eudat.eu), is a cross-disciplinary file sharing service for scientists across Europe who want to long-term store and share research data.
 The service is especially suited for open science where research is taking place in collaborative networks and datasets are publicly published.

 ### Outcome
 This project contributed to the e-infrastructure of Nordic research by developing a cross-boundary service for research dataset and associated metadata storage and sharing.
 The project engaged with Nordic research communities to discuss their requirements for small research data storage, and co-designs B2share metadata extensions and a premium version that meet the specific needs of the communities.